donut28/an-untitled-clicker-game/README.md

 One of my first Python Tkinter projects, featuring none other than ice-cream!

 ## Activity Information
 Yes, I'm still working on the game and I haven't forgotten.
-This v1.4 update is taking longer than expected due to some issues.
+Hopefully I can get this update out soon.

 ## Downloading Information
-The file name for any version of the game in the releases tab is `v0.0.release/patched.py`
+The file name for any version of the game in the releases tab is `v0.0.release/patched.py` or `v0.0.release/patched.pyw`.

 **For Versions 1.3> or Version 3>**